chir263/center-cms/docs/user-doc.md

 To incorporate interactive simulations into your experiments, you can upload simulation files.
 Please note that only single file uploads are supported.
 Follow these steps to upload a simulation file:

-1. Open the experiment repository you wish to modify.
-2. Locate the simulation file you want to upload on your local system.
+1. Click on corresponding tab (i.e css, js, images) to upload simulation.
+Then click on "View/Upload Simulation `CSS/JS/Images`" card
-3. Click on the upload button and select the file to be uploaded.
+2. Click on the upload button and select the file to be uploaded.
-4. Repeat the process for additional simulation files.
+3. Repeat the process for additional simulation files.

 ## Known Limitations